yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 Publish your site on GitHub Pages.

-1. Click the "Actions" tab in your forked repository
+1. Click the "Actions" tab in your forked repository (In the first time, click the green button "I understand my workflows, go ahead and enable them")
-2. Find and select the "Deploy to GitHub Pages" workflow
+2. Find and select the "Deploy to GitHub Pages" workflow in the left menu.
    - If the workflow is already running or completed, check its results
    - If you cannot find the workflow, create the workflow file with these steps:
      a.
 Open the ".github/workflows" directory